-Based in the San Francisco Bay Area, California, Elysa Corin is an education researcher who studies learning across contexts (e.g., museums, parks, community organizations, schools, workplaces, the home).
-Her research focuses on the interest-driven and free-choice learning of science, as well as the environments, resources, and tools that support self-directed learning.
+Based in the San Francisco Bay Area, California, Elysa Corin is an education researcher who studies free-choice learning across contexts, including learning in the home, museums, parks, community-based organizations, workplaces, and schools.
+Her research focuses on learning science, as well as the environments, resources, and tools that support self-directed learning.
 An important driver of Corin’s work is improving access to learning opportunities by identifying and removing barriers faced by learners of different genders, races, geographies, and socioeconomics.
-She is interested in how relationships and partnerships among organizations can support the learners in their communities.
+She is interested in how relationships and partnerships among organizations can support learners of all ages in their communities.
 Corin holds a Ph.D. and an M.Ed. in Science Education from North Carolina State University, and an A.B. in Physics with minor concentrations in Astronomy and Environmental Studies from Dartmouth College.

-Elysa’s expertise includes interest-driven science learning, mixed methods, and learning across contexts.
-Her favorite free-choice learning activities include exploring new places, particularly by hiking and camping.
-She also enjoys growing plants, stargazing, learning constellation stories and making pottery.
+Elysa’s expertise includes interest-driven science learning, mixed methods, and adult learning.
+Her favorite free-choice learning activities include stargazing, gardening, ceramics, and visiting National Parks.

 Phone: (415) 779-5393